Welcome to the website of the Morpeth Chantry Bagpipe Museum.

 An excellent selection of recorded and sheet music on sale and parent’s pack gifts are also available.

 In the middle ages a bridge was of vital importance to the guildsmen of the town.
 Tolls had to be collected for its maintenance and since religious services were also in demand, a chapel would be built nearby.
-The Chantry Chapel was ms_pipertherefore built at the same time as the bridge, towards the end of the 13th century.
+The Chantry Chapel was therefore built at the same time as the bridge, towards the end of the 13th century.

 A grammar school was kept in the Chantry from the early 14th century, and in 1545 when King Henry VIII planned to deprive the chantries of their lands and income, Morpeth School gained a reprieve due to the probable influence of William Turner, the botanist who was said to be educated at the Chantry.
 In 1552 King Edward VI granted a charter for the free grammar school which allowed it to continue.
 The architect John Dobson carried out further work in 1827 and The Grammar School continued until 1858.